 The IRS Mileage Rate

-Why are there two rates for 2008?
-During that year, gasoline prices jumped up sharply as it had in 2005.
+Why are there two rates for 2011?
+During that year, gasoline prices jumped up sharply.
+You might remember that this also happened back in 2005 and 2008.
 If you drove a car during those time periods, you probably don't need to be reminded of that!
 In the interest of fairness, IRS raised the business mileage rate.
-In September of 2005, the business mileage rate had risen by 8 cents per mile from the prior rate that had been in effect for that year.
+As a precedent, in September of 2005, the business mileage rate had risen by 8 cents per mile from the prior rate that had been in effect for that year.
 In fact, this is the greatest mileage rate increase seen to date.
-In 2008, the IRS made another adjustment to the mileage rate for that year.
-In August of 2008, the business mileage rate and the moving and medical mileage rate both rose by 8 cents per mile.
+This happened again in 2008, and the second half of 2008 saw the highest mileage rates for business to date at 58.5 cents per mile!
+So this happened again on a smaller scale for the 2011 tax year.
+In July of 2011, the business mileage rate and the moving and medical mileage rate both rose by 4.5 cents per mile.
 Well, with gas pricing prices going up and down, it is at least good to know that the IRS is trying to stay on top of the game!
-Whereas the IRS mileage rate has come down somewhat from the 2008 levels, it remains high in the 50 cent range for business mileage.
+Having two rates in effect for a tax year complicates things a bit when calculating your mileage for the year, but you will be able to figure it out with the examples that I provide.
+In any case, complicated or not, it means a higher tax deduction for you.
+Whereas the IRS mileage rate has come down somewhat from the 2008 levels, it has remained high in the range of 50-55 cent per mile (for business mileage) during the past 6 years.

 Using the IRS Mileage Rate Method: